csera/Hydra-virtual-high-throughput-screening-analysis/README.txt

-Hydra is a browser-based tool for high-throughput screening still under development.
+﻿Hydra is a browser-based tool for high-throughput screening still under development.
 It is an open-source project which makes use of 3Dmol.js for displaying molecules and the Webix code library for general GUI generation and functionality.

+If you wish to keep your data private, don't worry: your files are not uploaded to any servers.
+"Uploading" files only places them in the browser's local instance.

 This README will be updated as development proceeds.